-Children over six years of age may use the Library unattended for an amount of time appropriate to their age and maturity, as long as a caregiver remains in the Library; children over 12 may use the Library unattended until closing time, as long as they are able to contact a caregiver as necessary.
+Children over 5 years of age may use the Library unattended to amount of appropriate age and maturity as long as a caregiver remains in the Library; children 11 to 14 may be left unattended to select materials, complete a homework assignment, read, or attend a library event.
+The child must know how to reach the parent in case the need should arise.
 Children behaving inappropriately will be informed of the rules.
 If inappropriate behavior continues, the caregiver will be notified.
-At closing time, if any child under 16 is unaccompanied by an adult or appropriate-aged caregiver, the staff will follow the directions below.
+At closing time, if any child under 15 is unaccompanied by an adult or appropriate-aged caregiver, the staff will follow the directions below.
 All children should have the telephone number of someone who can assist them in an emergency.
+The

-The Library staff may not take responsibility for the care of any age child, nor provide transportation to any child left unattended at the Library.
+Library staff may not take responsibility for the care of any age child, nor provide transportation to any child left unattended at the Library.